-Here is the printable version of my marble pound cake recipe and while you are at it, don’t miss my step by step guide on how to make marble cake as well as my important notes for this marble pound cake recipe right below.
+Here is the printable version of my marble pound cake recipe and while you are at it, don’t miss my step by step guide on how to make marble cake as well as my important notes for this marble pound cake recipe right above.
 They contain absolutely useful tips for the best marble pound cake ever!

 Marble Pound Cake